-Caribbean Inspired Recipes are full of flavor and remind us of our time in the Caribbean.
-Have you traveled abroad lately and eaten Caribbean food that reminded you of familiar foods or dishes?
-If you have you, you probably have seen familiar ingredients while shopping at a local market.
+For us, Caribbean Inspired Recipes are full of flavor and remind us of our time in the Caribbean.
+Have you recently traveled abroad?
+Was it fun to experience another culture?
+Was it fun to go on a culinary adventure?
+If you have, you probably have seen familiar ingredients while shopping at a local market.
 The ingredients or dishes probably reminded you of clean eating because of taste and presentation.
 Or maybe not!
 But in any case, you probably did recognize most of the ingredients.

-Caribbean Inspired Recipes derived also from clean eating which is normal in the Caribbean.
+Caribbean Inspired Recipes are also derived from clean eating which is standard in the Caribbean.
 Simple every day and fresh ingredients are used to prepare many dishes.
 The method of cooking is also simple.
-Although many of our stews, legumes or bouillon may take a long time to prepare, the ingredients are readily found everywhere.
+Although many of our stews, legumes or bouillon may take a long time to make, the ingredients are available in most supermarkets.

 What is Clean Eating: